-A Heritage Engineer will be consulted in regard to any significant structural issues (where required).
-This may be required in regard to the rebuild of the parapet wall at Canterbury and works on the Canterbury overbridge.
+A heritage engineer will be consulted in regard to any significant structural issues (where required).

 5.2.10.
 Skilled tradespeople

 In accordance with REMM NAH20, appropriately skilled tradespeople with experience working on heritage sites will be used for all works to conserve, protect or remove significant fabric.
 This includes works within the station buildings that involve the reuse, conservation or maintenance of significant fabric such as masonry, stonework, interiors and flooring.
 Sydney Metro's Principal Contractor will notify Sydney Metro of the tradespeople nominated for the works.
 A heritage architect will be nominated for the Project in accordance with REMM NAH4, and this architect will be available to consult with the nominated tradesperson.